 On April 26, 2018, the Company issued \$75.0 million in aggregate principal amount of 5.25% interest-bearing unsecured notes due April 30, 2025 (the "April 2025 Notes"), unless repurchased in accordance with the terms of the Fifth Supplemental Indenture to the Base Indenture, dated April 26, 2018 (the "April 2025 Notes Indenture").
-Interest on the April 2025 Notes is payable quarterly in arrears on January 30, April 30, July 30, and October 30 of each year.
-The April 2025 Notes trade on the NYSE under the symbol "HCXZ".
-The April 2025 Notes are general unsecured obligations and rank pari passu, or equally in right of payment, with all outstanding and future unsecured unsubordinated indebtedness issued by the Company.
-The Company may redeem some or all of the April 2025 Notes at any time, or from time to time, at the redemption price set forth under the terms of the April 2025 Notes Indenture after April 30, 2021.
+On July 1, 2021, the Company fully redeemed the aggregate outstanding \$75.0 million of principal and \$0.6 million of accrued interest pursuant to the redemption terms of the April 2025 Notes Indenture.
+The Company accelerated recognition of \$1.5 million of debt issuance costs associated with the extinguishment of the debt.
+Interest on the April 2025 Notes was payable quarterly in arrears on January 30, April 30, July 30, and October 30 of each year.
+The April 2025 Notes traded on the NYSE under the symbol "HCXZ".
+The April 2025 Notes were general unsecured obligations and ranked pari passu, or equally in right of payment, with all outstanding and future unsecured unsubordinated indebtedness issued by the Company.